 Production of the Galloway was moved to the nearby Heathhall works in 1922/23 when Tongland was closed, but within six years the cars were no longer produced.

 Only 4,000 of the vehicles were ever made, with a model in Glasgow's Riverside Museum thought to be the only one on public display in the United Kingdom.

-In 2019, a century after Dorothée became a founding member of the Woman's Engineering Society, the museum hopes to create an exhibit about her.
+In 2019, a century after Dorothée became a founding member of the Woman's Engineering Society, the museum has now created an exhibition about her.